 Position the workpiece flat on the table and flush against the side of the rip fence.
 Turn on the motor.
-Use both hands to push the workpiece smoothly toward the blade, as shown in Figs. 35 and 36.
-When there is approximately 12 inches remaining to be cut, remove the hand farthest from the fence away from the workpiece.
-If the rip cut is 6 inches or wider, continue moving the workpiece toward the blade with one hand on the workpiece and against the rip fence.
-For rip cuts narrower than 6 inches, always use a push stick to push the workpiece past the blade.
+Use both hands to push the workpiece smoothly toward the blade, as shown in Figs. 36 and 37.
+It is important to always maintain at least 6 inches between your hands and the blade.
+If your hand farthest from the fence comes within 6 inches of the blade, remove that hand from the workpiece and continue the cut using the other hand or with both hands near the fence.
+If your hand closest to the fence also comes within 6 inches of the blade, remove that hand closest to the fence also comes within 6 inches of the blade, remove that hand and use a push stick to finish the cut.
 (See page 75 for instructions on making a push stick.)